damayantinaik/Excel_Pivot_Tables_And_Charts_Along_With_KPI/README.md

 The Customer Info worksheet carries the records on customers whereas the Order Info worksheet lists order information records.
 I need to summarize the data from both worksheets in a pivot table & chart.

-To obtain the pivot table, first, I converted both worksheets into tables and then connected them by a common column Customer ID in a data model using Power Pivot.
-Here the Customer Table is the parent table and Order Info is the child table.
+To obtain the pivot table, first, I converted both worksheets into tables and then connected them by a common column 'Customer ID' in a data model using Power Pivot.
+Here the Customer Info Table is the parent table and Order Info is the child table.

 I created the Pivot Table showing a measure average freight for all countries and include the KPI icons for visually easy reading.

 The work book is available at:  https://github.com/damayantinaik/Excel_Pivot_Tables_And_Charts_Along_With_KPI/blob/main/Pivot_Table_And_Chart_Showing_KPI_From_Multiple_Tables.xlsx